API

 description- Required string.
 Human/model-facing description.

-label- Optional string.
-UI label.
+label- Optional UI label.
 Defaults to

 name.

-prompt_guidelines- Optional array of strings.
-Additional prompt guidance bullets.
+prompt_guidelines- Optional array of prompt guidance bullets.

-render_call(args, ctx)- Optional function.
-Custom call-slot renderer.
+render_call(args, ctx)- Optional call-slot renderer.

-render_result(result, ctx)- Optional function.
-Custom result-slot renderer.
+render_result(result, ctx)- Optional result-slot renderer.

 {